What Is ODC — Offshore Software Development Center?

-ODC – Offshore development center stands for a software development company that provides you a team of developers or development services but is located in another country.
-Opening an ODC in other country allows you to save funds and speed up recruiting, optimize accounting, HR and office budgets.
+Let’s start with ODC meaning.
+The offshore development center (ODC model) is a dedicated software development office with all required infrastructure and employees located in another country.
+Opening a center allows you to save budgets and speed up development, and recruiting, and optimize accounting, HR, and office budgets.

-They usually provide various services and is part of outsourcing industry:
+A vendor usually provides various services and is part of the outsourcing industry:

-- they can build your development team from scratch based on your requirements and support it in their center;
+- building your development team from scratch and locating it in the office;

 - develop your project;